drbean/curriculum/intercultural/slides.md

-The Japanese (many, but not all) look down on the Chinese, and they don't want to (but have to) study 漢文 in school.
+The Japanese (many, but not all) look down on the Chinese, and they don't want to (but they have to) study 漢文 in school.

 # Taiwanese students attitude to Korea